 Arrange to have your staples removed 2 week(s) after surgery.
 The staples were used to close the skin incision.

 Check your incision daily for redness, swelling, tenderness, or drainage.

-Avoid infection by washing your hands often.
-If an infection occurs, it will need to be treated immediately.
-So call your doctor right away if you think you may have an infection.
+Prevent infection by washing your hands often.
+If an infection occurs, it will need to be treated right away.
+Call your doctor right away if you think you may have an infection.
 Symptoms include a fever or an incision that leaks white, green, or yellow fluid.

-Wait 5-7 days after your surgery to begin showering.
+Wait 5 to 7 days after your surgery to start showering.
 Then shower as needed.
 Carefully wash your incision with soap and water.
 Gently pat it dry.
 Don’t rub the incision, or apply creams or lotions to it.
 And to avoid falling when showering, sit on a shower stool.

-Don’t sit for more than 30-45 minutes at a time.
+Don’t sit for more than 30 to 45 minutes at a time.

 Use chairs with arms, and sit with your knees slightly lower than your hips.
 Don’t sit on low or sagging chairs or couches.

 Keep your feet flat on the floor.
 Don’t turn your foot or leg inward.
 This stresses your hip joint.

 Use an elevated toilet seat for 6 weeks after surgery.